 iii) Any self-loading or pump-action rifled gun other than one chambered for .22 rimfire cartridges;

-iv) Armour-piercing, incendiary and “expanding” ammunition, although collectors are exempt and there are other exemptions to the prohibition on expanding ammunition, such as for pest control use and deer stalking (but not target shooting);
+iv) Armour-piercing or incendiary ammunition as well as “expanding” pistol ammunition, although collectors are exempt and there are other exemptions to the prohibition on expanding pistol ammunition, such as for pest control use and deer stalking (but not target shooting);

 v) Machineguns, rocket or grenade launchers, mortars, exploding ammunition etc.;